-Appropriate steps have been taken to minimise the risk of reoccurrence.
+The DMO continues to take targeted steps to minimise the risk of recurrence.

 9. To process all loan and early settlement applications from local authorities within two working days (between the date of the agreement and the completion of the transaction).